Xon77/L4LSoundsDataBase/README.md

 Currently, it only gathers a huge collection of [Drum Machines](https://github.com/ritchse/tidal-drum-machines/tree/main/machines) for SuperDirt and Tidal from [Renzo Torr](https://github.com/ritchse).
 It is a first try to adapt, sort, clean and fit this collection for the buffer module of the performance tool [Live 4 Life](https://github.com/Xon77/Live4Life) to get a default minimum sound folder.
 Other sound collections and categories will be added in the future in order to be able to play with different sound sources and associations.

+---

+### List and sort of drum machines

-In the file [`SoundsLibrary_Utility.scd`](/SoundsLibrary_Utility.scd), you find different code snippets e.g.:
+See the original full list of drum machines [here](https://github.com/Xon77/tidal-drum-machines/tree/main/machines), which has been mainly resorted by category [here](/DrumMachines) thanks to the code in the file [`SoundsLibrary_Utility.scd`](/SoundsLibrary_Utility.scd), where you find different code snippets e.g.:
 * how to batch change sound file names by adding names of folders [here](/SoundsLibrary_Utility.scd#L44-L123),
 * how to explore and sort this collection of sound files [by category](/SoundsLibrary_Utility.scd#L131-L187) or [by machine](/SoundsLibrary_Utility.scd#L412-L418),
 * or how to move or copy files by category into specific sound folders [here](/SoundsLibrary_Utility.scd#L199-L220).

 For now, the collection of sounds may have clicks over the edges.
 Later, I will add a new branch with faded sounds.

----

-### List and sort of drum machines

-See the original full list of drum machines [here](https://github.com/Xon77/tidal-drum-machines/tree/main/machines), which has been mainly resorted by category [here](/DrumMachines) thanks to code links above.

 ---